* Fighting in Ukraine escalates, Putin says peace plan is over

 LONDON, May 2 (Reuters) - Brent crude futures rose by almost $1 to above $108 a barrel on Friday as fighting between Ukraine's army and a pro-Russian group in the east intensified, stoking fears of energy supply disruptions from the region.

 The west has threatened more sanctions against Russia, which it believes is helping separatist groups.
-So far, U.S. and EU measures have not affected gas or oil flows.
+So far, U.S. and EU measures have not affected natural gas or oil flows.

 Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew, as troops tightened their siege of separatist-held Slaviansk in what Moscow called a "criminal" assault by Kiev that wrecked hopes of peace.

 "The fact that the Ukrainian army has started to move is creating uncertainty ahead of the weekend," Olivier Jakob of consultancy Petromatrix in Zug, Switzerland said.